newfies-dialer/newfies-dialer/docs/source/user-guide-doc/admin_panel.rst

 .. image:: ../_static/images/admin/dialersetting_list.png
     :width: 1000

-To Add/Update dialer settings which is going to link with newfies user
+To Add/Update dialer settings that are going to link with newfies user

 **URL**: